Skyrmion Tubes in achiral nematic liquid crystals: Conclusions and perspectives

 \section{Conclusions and perspectives}

 In this paper we studied the interaction of external uniform magnetic fields with achiral liquid crystals according to a generalized fourth-order elasticity theory recently put forward in \cite{Virga4}.
-This theory is enconded in the free--energy density (\ref{virga_free_energy2}) which is parameterized by six elastic constants: $k_1,k_2,k_3$ associated with the quadratic terms in Frank free--energy and $k_4,k_5,k_6$ related to fourth-order contributions.
+This theory is encoded in the free--energy density (\ref{virga_free_energy2}) which is parameterized by six elastic constants: $k_1,k_2,k_3$ associated with the quadratic terms in the Frank free--energy and $k_4,k_5,k_6$ related to fourth-order contributions.
 Under appropriate constraints on the six elastic constants, the proposed free--energy admits heliconical configurations as global minimizers.
 They are characterized by a director forming a constant conical angle $\theta_0$ with respect to a fixed axis, say $z$, as shown in Fig. \ref{3D-alhpa0}, continuously precessing when moving parallel to this axis and turning completely round over the length of a pitch $P=2\pi/\beta$ (\ref{heliconics_1}).
-These heliconical configurations have recently been identified experimentally in the ground state of twist-bend nematic phase $N_{\text{TB}}$.
+These heliconical configurations have been recently identified experimentally in the ground state of twist-bend nematic phase $N_{\text{TB}}$.

 When an external magnetic field is applied, an interaction term $\Gamma_{\text{H}}$ (\ref{virga_free_energy2_mag}) is added to the free--energy density.
 We studied the effect of a uniform field along the symmetry axis of the uniform heliconical state.
-The heliconical uniform state preserves its pattern, only the conical angle is affected by the external field as a consequence of the magnetic torque imparted to the nematic director.
+The heliconical uniform state preserves its pattern and only the conical angle is affected by the external field as a consequence of the magnetic torque imparted to the nematic director.
 As the magnitude of the magnetic field is increased, the nematic undergoes a transition from the $N_{\text{TB}}$ phase to the uniform nematic phase $N$ where the director lines up with the external field.
 The transition takes place at a critical value $H_{\text{cr}}$ (\ref{hcritical}).
+The twist-bend phase has been further reproduced by 3D simulations through a minimization of the energy functional (\ref{free_energy_volume}) via Euler-Lagrange equations (\ref{euler_lagrange_eq_virga_f}).
+According to this, we should stress that the pitch remains constant, thus consistently confirming our initial assumption.